 Trails are generally well marked in Switzerland.
 You’ll either see yellow diamonds or white-red-white stripes painted on stuff.
 Other countries use different colors, so don’t get confused.

-See Hiking with Kids and Family Fun in Switzerland for more info about getting started, what to wear, what to pack, where to go.
+See Hiking with Kids in Switzerland for more info about getting started, what to wear, what to pack, where to go.